 A Simple Framework for Reducing the Chance of an Accident

-Research has shown that checklists work to reduce errors that lead to accidents.
-Once you have some training (for example on subjects outlined in our ‘Essentials’ Talk), it is true for endeavours like off-piste skiing and the risk of avalanches.
+Research has shown that checklists work to reduce errors that lead to accidents in many risk professions and endeavours.
+Once you have some training (for example on subjects outlined in our ‘Essentials’ Talk), a checklist or framework that you can refer to can help to reduce avalanche accidents in off-piste skiing.
 Many accidents can be avoided if you use a framework that helps you to consistently pay attention to simple observable clues and information from the environment, as well as, clues from people around you.
 The same is true in risk professions such as surgery and the military.

 To increase your safety, you don’t need to be perfect, just follow this off piste checklist and quick reference on a regular basis – review it the night before, in the morning before you head out and several times during the day.
 It will help you make decisions based on facts and things you can see rather than on distractions like ‘powder fever’ for example.